Discover Tax Relief with the Fresh Start Program

-The IRS Fresh Start Program helps taxpayers resolve their tax issues by offering payment plans and debt relief options.
-It provides a “fresh start” for those struggling with tax debts, making it easier to manage and settle their obligations.
+Established in 2011, The IRS Fresh Start Initiative helps taxpayers resolve their tax issues by offering payment plans and debt relief options.
+It provides relief for those struggling with tax debts, making it easier to manage and settle their obligations.

 2025 Program Updates